Single Of The Week: Wipe The Needle feat. Kenny Bobien – Where I Live (Main Mix) (Makin Moves)

 Kenny has powered countless club anthems.
 From his early works as a background vocalist along with Ten City in the second half of the 80’s.
 To his collaborations with some of the biggest producers in the House scene.
 From Kerri Chandler to Louie Vega and Blaze.
 But also B.O.P. and Frankie Feliciano.
 As many meetings which gave birth to classics such as ‘Reach’, ‘Rise Above The Storm’, ‘Hiya Love’ and ‘Father‘ among others.
-Not to mention his cover version of ‘Why We Sing’ with production work by the likes of Christina Hayes and George Sykes.
+Not to mention his cover version of ‘Why We Sing’ with post-production work by the likes of Big Moses and Johnny Dangerous.
 Or his memorable duet with Stephanie Cooke on ‘Love’s Been Right Here’.
 This in addition to ‘Old Landmark’ and ‘Baptize Me’ along with The Djoon Experience.

 Kenny also happened to contribute to the memorable ‘Sweet Chariot’ under the Club Artists United guise.
 Then later on added his voice to the Blaze present UDAUFL‘s ‘Keep Hope Alive’ album.
 Meamwhile, he more recently blessed us with gems such as ‘Movin’ On’ and ‘Where I Live’, respectively with Gianluca Pighi and Wipe The Needle.